enginyoyen/ansible-best-practises/README.md

     group_vars/
-        all                   # variables under this directory belongs all the groups webservers            # here we assign variables to webservers groups postgresql            # here we assign variables to postgresql groups plays
+        all                   # variables under this directory belongs all the groups common.yml        # Common role variable file
+        webservers            # here we assign variables to webservers groups nginx.yml         # Each file will corspond to a role i.e. nginx postgresql            # here we assign variables to postgresql groups postgresql.yml    # Each file will corspond to a role i.e. postgresql plays
         ansible.cfg           # Ansible.cfg file that holds all ansible config
         webservers.yml        # playbook for webserver tier